cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-### Resources

-* Official documentation of Github API v4 is available at [@github-v4]
-* More GraphQL Python examples available at [@www-howtographql]
+## Dynamic Queries with Graph QL :o:

+The previous examples served data to and from a database.
+However,
+often we need to access dynamic data that is provided through function
+or system calls.

+:o: This section will explain if this is possible and how to do
+this.
+It is similar in nature than our example in the REST OpenAPI
+section, where we associate call backs that are defined in Section
+[#s-openapi-definition].

 ## Advantages of Using GraphQL

-* Unlike REST APIs, only the required data is fetched, nothing more
+Unlike REST APIs, only the required data is fetched minimizing the
-  nothing less, which minimizes the data transferred over network
+data transferred over network.

-* Seperation of concern is achieved between client and server.
-Client
+Seperation of concern is achieved
-  requests data entities with fields needed for the UI in one query
+between client and server.
+Client requests data entities with fields
-  request while server knows about the data structure and how to
+needed for the UI in one query request while server knows about the
-  resolve the data from its sources which could be database, web
+data structure and how to resolve the data from its sources which
-  service, microservice, external APIs, etc.
+could be database, web service, microservice, external APIs, etc.

-* Versioning is simpler than REST, since we only have to take care of
+Versioning is simpler than REST, since we only have to take care of it
-  it when we want to remove any of the fields.
-Even then we can first
+when we want to remove any of the fields.
+We can even introduce the
-  mark the field to be removed as deprecated.
-And later on, this field
-  can be removed when not many clients are using it.
+property of a deprecated field for a while to inform the service
+users.
+At a later time the field could be entirely be removed.

 ```graphql
 type Car {